When comparing tour operator software, bike tour guides should look for a system that:

 Pricing

-• Foundation ($49/month): This is the most basic plan, featuring tools to sell online and create partnerships.
-You pay a 2% fee on all online bookings and a $1 fee for offline or agent bookings in this plan.
+• Foundation ($49/month with 3% online booking fees): This is the most basic plan, featuring tools to sell online and create partnerships.
+You also pay a $1 fee for offline or agent bookings in this plan.

-• Accelerate ($99/month): This plan includes everything in the Foundation package, plus tools to create tour packages and drive new revenue.
-You pay a 1.9% fee for online bookings and a $0.85 fee for offline or agent bookings in this plan.
+• Accelerate ($99/month with 3% online booking fees): This plan includes everything in the Foundation package, plus tools to create and manage tour packages, driving new revenue.
+You also pay a $0.85 fee for offline or agent bookings in this plan.

-• Expansion ($249/month): The most advanced plan grants access to custom integrations and webhooks.
-You pay a 1.75% fee for all online bookings and a $0.70 fee for offline or agent bookings in this plan.
+• Expansion ($249/month with 3% online booking fees): The most advanced plan grants access to custom integrations and webhooks.
+You also pay a $0.70 fee for offline or agent bookings in this plan.

 Features